5 Ways to Successfully Sustain Your Membership Business

 If your product or service isn’t competitive enough – if it isn’t “worth it” – then you’ve already lost the battle.
 But what makes something worthwhile?
 That depends on who you ask.

-Basically, if you’re not priced competitively, your ideal market over the next 5-10 years will ignore you before you get a chance to get off the ground.
+Basically, if you’re not rewarding your customers competitively, your ideal market over the next 5-10 years will ignore you before you get a chance to get off the ground.

 4. It’s About Your Sales Team